JZLZ/pokepad/README.md

-# PokePad - Ionic Angular App
+# PokePad API - Ionic + Angular

-This project is a mobile app built with Ionic and Angular that uses the public PokeAPI to display Pokémon data.
+This project is a small mobile web app built using Ionic and Angular.
-The main screen shows the Pokémon's name and image, while the details screen presents additional descriptions and related images.
+It consumes the public RESTful API [PokeAPI](https://pokeapi.co) to list and explore Pokémon data.
-Pagination was implemented to improve the usability of Pokémon lists and descriptions.
+On the home screen, users can view a paginated list of Pokémon with names and images.
-Dependency injection is used to manage services and keep the code clean and maintainable.
+Each Pokémon can be clicked to access a details screen with height, weight, types, stats, and abilities.
-Users can mark Pokémon as favorites in a dedicated list.
+Pokémon can also be marked as favorites, which are saved locally using localStorage.
-The app layout is responsive and adapts to both portrait and landscape device orientations.
+I used Angular services with dependency injection to manage API calls cleanly.
-I followed best practices with clear, frequent commits to document development progress on GitHub.
+The UI is fully responsive for both portrait and landscape orientations.
-Third-party libraries were used to simplify development while keeping the code organized.
+I followed modular design, with clear separation of logic and view components.
-Components are modular and reusable, following Angular’s recommended design patterns.
+The code is committed in small and clear steps to reflect development progress.
-This project is open for improvements and includes basic documentation for easier understanding.
+Future improvements may include unit tests, animations, and offline caching.